 After spending a long day at work, enjoying a home-cooked meal sounds appealing; however, not everyone has the time and energy to sweat over a hot stove every night.
-The solution is to prepare meals over the weekend and reheat them during the week.
+One solution is to prepare meals over the weekend and reheat them during the week.
 The question is, how far in advance can meals be prepared while still being safe to eat?

 Quiz: How long do leftovers keep in the refrigerator?